 Professional surfing instructor based out of Bundoran, Co.
 Donegal.
-Singer songwriter, professional musician obsessed with the great grey Atlantic Ocean.
+Singer songwriter and music student at the University of Ulster.
+Obsessed with the great grey Atlantic Ocean.

 I first got involved with the music of Michael McGlynn and Anúna through our mutual love and enthusiasm for the ocean.

 I’m a surf instructor and musician based on Donegal’s wild and wonderful coastline.
 I had the pleasure of teaching Michael, Lucy and their children as well as several members of Anúna how to surf over the course of several summer seasons in Surfworld Surf School, Bundoran.
 I was particularly surprised at how quickly everyone involved with Anúna took to arguably one of the most challenging sports to learn.

 No two waves ever break in the same way.
 Standing on a surfboard propelled by the raw power of a broken wave requires balance, flexibility, timing and mental composure.

 Singers from Anúna sprung effortlessly to their feet in their first couple of waves so It became instantly clear to me that the smooth, balanced flow of movement required to ride a wave must be an inherent part of singing in an ensemble like Anúna.